mpneuried/dailyjs/_posts/2012-06-29-lzf-nekoreader-backbone.md

 ###Nekoreader

-[Nekoreader](http://nekoreader.github.com/) (GitHub: [nekoreader / nekoreader.github.com](https://github.com/nekoreader/nekoreader.github.com)) is a client-side feed reader.
+[Nekoreader](http://nekoreader.github.com/) (GitHub: [nekoreader / nekoreader.github.com](https://github.com/nekoreader/nekoreader.github.com)) is a client-side feed reader created by Vincent Grastic.
 It uses JSONP, and [Google's Feed API](https://developers.google.com/feed/) to handle feeds.
 It has an API that allows a list of feeds to be specified in a JSON file.
 A template file and CSS can also be supplied to style the results.

 Although people have been using Google's Feed API for a while for similar projects, I like the fact the author's example shows how to configure an entirely client-side app using services like GitHub and Dropbox.